 Calico combines the focus and drive of a start-up with the resources and world class R&D capabilities of the leading biotechnology companies.
 Calico’s internal research efforts are predicated on “beyond state-of-the-art” technology and research infrastructure including advanced sequencing, computational biology and machine learning, metabolomics/proteomics, microscopy/imaging and translational biology.

 Through our productive alliance with AbbVie, we have outstanding access to resources including medicinal chemistry, protein production, drug screening, and structural biology to accelerate development of therapeutic programs and discovery technologies.
-Partnering with Calico, therefore, provides people, resources, and capabilities to advance the full range of biotechnology opportunities.
+Partnering with Calico provides people, resources, and capabilities to advance a full range of biotechnology R&D opportunities.

 We focus on the following types of collaborations:

-Sponsored academic research, especially projects focused on understanding the basic biology of aging and hallmarks of aging such as proteostasis, stress responses, cellular energetics and senescence; other interests for sponsored research include early drug discovery and genetic studies.
+Sponsored academic research, especially projects focused on understanding the basic biology of aging and hallmarks of aging such as proteostasis and repair, stress responses, cellular energetics and senescence; other interests for sponsored research include early drug discovery and genetic studies.

 Licensing and collaboration agreements for clinical-stage therapeutic programs, including, but not limited to cancer, neurodegeneration, chronic inflammation and metabolic disorders.